-Here are a some of the ways that you can get involved.
+Here are some of the ways that you can get involved.
 Please contact us for more information:

-Consultations: We can add you to our list of interested tenants and we will let you know when there are consultations or reviews which are relevant to you.
+Consultations: We can add you to our list of interested tenants and let you know when there are consultations or reviews taking place which are relevant to you.
 We add details of consultations taking place to our policies web page.

 Estate walkabouts: You can attend joint inspections of the local area, with Councillors and housing staff.
 The walkabouts take place annually and help us to identify issues and find solutions to address them.
 We have an annual budget of £100,000 to help us address the issues identified.

 Satisfaction surveys: We conduct regular surveys of our service, and a larger review every three years.

-Tenant events: We sometimes hold conferences and events for our tenants to find out about our services.
+Tenant events: We sometimes hold events for our tenants to find out about our services.
 We also take tenants to events outside of Moray.